mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

 a subset of these libraries:
   - `fslib`: This is the main library that all clients use to interact in SigmaOS.
-It defines common file-system operations (like `Open`, `Write`, `Read`, `Close`) as well as operations for fault tolerance (like `Watch`es).
-All other libraries are built on `fslib`.
+It defines common file-system operations (like `Open`, `Write`, `Read`, `Close`).
   - `procclnt`: This library designs and implements the `proc` API. `proc`s, benchmarks, and tests use the `procclnt` API to `Spawn`, `Evict`, and `Wait` for `proc`s.
   - `sigmaclnt`: This library unifies the `fslib` and `procclnt` structures into a single interface.
 It is mostly for convenience.
   - `semclnt`: This library defines the SigmaOS equivalent of semaphores.
-  - `epochclnt`: This library lets users define epochs.
-It is useful to implement leader election.
-  - `electclnt`: This library implements a simple leader election protocol on top of `named`.
-  - `leaderclnt`: This library uses `electclnt` and `epochclnt` to implement leader election, and fence directories and services with the leader's epoch.
+  - `leaderclnt`: This library uses `electclnt` to implement leader election, and fence directories and services with the leader's epoch.
   - `rpcclnt`: This library implements general-purpose RPCs on top of SigmaOS.
-RPCs have fewer guarantees (e.g., no in-order delivery guarantees) but are more expressive and more performant than general SigmaOS operations.

-The following libraries make up the "base" on which the SigmaOS client-side is
-built:
-  - `sessclnt`: This library implements SigmaOS's session layer which guarantees, among other things, in-order message delivery, transparent failover, and exactly-once RPCs under network partition.
-  - `netclnt`: This library abstracts TCP connections from the client perspective, and is used to send messages from the client to the server, and deliver responses.

 ## Server-side libraries

 This section describes the SigmaOS server-side libraries.
 It is not an exhaustive list, but it contains some of the more interesting design points, and libraries which may be useful for future projects based on SigmaOS.
-  - `replraft`: This layer wraps etcd's Raft library, and is used to replicate SigmaOS servers.
+  - `sigmasrv`: This library provides the API to create SigmaOS servers
-  - `netsrv`: This layer abstracts TCP connections from the server perspective, and is used to receive messages from the client and send responses back.
-  - `sesssrv`: This library contains the server-side session protocol, which collaborates with `sessclnt` to guarantee in-order message delivery, exactly-once RPCs under network partition, and collaborates with `replraft` to transparently replicate `sigmap` messages.
-  - `sessstatesrv`: This library contains server-side data structures needed to represent, track, and manage the lifecycle of sessions.
   - `protsrv`: This library implements a generic SigmaOS protocol server.
-It has handlers for each of teh `sigmap` messages, and deals with SigmaOS features like versions, ephemeral files, and watches.
+It has handlers for each of teh `sigmap` messages, and deals with SigmaOS features like watches.

 ## Shared libraries (used by client and server)